Division of Gastroenterology & Hepatology

 • Advanced endoscopy/pancreaticobiliary: a full month of time spent split between pancreaticobiliary office visits and outpatient procedures being exposed to the clinical management of both routine and complex pancreaticobiliary complaints.
 Fellows can also work with our Third Space Endoscopy team who sees patients pre- and post- POEM and G-POEM.

-Fellows are formally evaluated by faculty on their:
+Fellows are formally evaluated by faculty throughout their training and will receive feedback on:

 • Clinical judgment